xuankimtran/docs-1/pages/katalon-studio/docs/webui-click-offset.md

 ## Example

-You want to click on the top left cell of the Tic Tac Toe board.
+In this example, we want to click on the top left cell of the Tic Tac Toe board.
 By default, the **Default wait for element timeout** setting is for 30 seconds.
 If the **Make Appointment** button is behind a loading overlay, Katalon will try clicking the button for 30 seconds in maximum.

 ```groovy